Sue Owen (civil servant): Career

 As Permanent Secretary, Owen oversaw civil servants in the fields of the arts, sport, tourism, creative industries and media.
-She worked with 45 Arms Length Bodies, overseeing appointments to their boards.
+She worked with 45 arm's-length bodies, overseeing appointments to their boards.
 From 2013–15 her role also included promoting equality and diversity in society, including some matters related to the legalisation of same-sex marriage.
 Owen was also an ex officio member of the Arts, Media, Sport and Economy committee of the Honours Committee, which nominates people for the Queen's Birthday and New Year Honours.

 In July 2014, Owen became the LGB&T (straight ally) Champion for Her Majesty's Civil Service, which is a voluntary leadership role designed to serve as a figurehead for lesbian, gay, bisexual and transgender government employees.
 One of her early acts was overseeing the Talent Action Plan, launched in September 2014, which aims to remove barriers that have limited LGB&T employees.
 Owen said the goal of the plan was to "ensure that you can succeed in the Civil Service whoever you are."
 Owen has also discussed the need for more gender equality in government, and that she was a strong proponent of policies and programmes to increase the number of women in power in the senior civil service.
 In June 2015 Owen also became the Civil Service Diversity Champion, replacing Simon Fraser.

 In March 2019, it was announced that Dame Sue would be succeeded as permanent secretary by Sarah Healey.
 She was appointed as non-executive chair of the advisory board of the UK Debt Management Office in May 2022.